raphael-proust/OGL-SRD5/pages/04.races/default.md

 **_Alignment._** Half-elves share the chaotic bent of their elven heritage.
 They value both personal freedom and creative expression, demonstrating neither love of leaders nor desire for followers.
 They chafe at rules, resent others’ demands, and sometimes prove unreliable, or at least unpredictable.

-**_Size._** Half-elves are about the same size as humans, ranging from 5 to 6 feet tall.
+**_Size._** Half-elves are about the same size as humans, ranging from 150cm to 180cm tall.
 Your size is Medium.

-**_Speed._** Your base walking speed is 30 feet.
+**_Speed._** Your base walking speed is 9m.

 **_Darkvision._** Thanks to your elf blood, you have superior vision in dark and dim conditions.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can see in dim light within 18m of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

 **_Fey Ancestry._** You have advantage on saving throws against being charmed, and magic can’t put you to sleep.